gopheracademy/gopheracademy-web/content/advent-2015/glow-map-reduce-for-golang.md

 ## Something wrong!

-You may get a different result when running distributedly vs standalone mode!
+You may get a different result when running distributedly vs standalone!
 This is because I cheated!

 The input file "/etc/passwd" could be different on different servers.
 The file should be sent to the executor that's running the